Redrrx/CIT/README.md

 - Fornite voice chat works perfectly due all the voice chat servers being included in CIT now.

+- H1Z1 voice chat is still on alpha will work on it more in the future.

 # Download and usage.
 - **CLOSE ALL GAMES BEFORE STARTING CIT !**